apiad/auditorium/README.md

 ## What's the catch

 Auditorium covers a fairly simple use case that I haven't seen solved for a long time.
-I came up with this idea a while trying to make better slideshows for my lectures at the University of Havana.
+I came up with this idea while trying to make better slideshows for my lectures at the University of Havana.
-I need to display complex math stuff, ideally animated, and sometimes make modifications on the fly according to the interaction with students.
+I usually need to display complex math stuff and graphs, ideally animated, and sometimes make modifications on the fly according to the interaction with students.
-They could ask how a function would look if some parameter where changed, etc.
+They could ask how a function would look if some parameters where changed, etc.

 Along that path I grew up from Power Point to JavaScript-based slides (like [reveal.sj](https://revealjs.com)) and sometimes even coded some simple behavior in JS, like changing a chart's parameters.
 However, for the most complex stuff I wanted to use Python, because otherwise I would need to redo a lot of coding in JS.